Memorable Manitobans: Stuart Sinclair Garson (1898-1977)

-In 1927 he was elected to the Manitoba Legislature for Fairford, beating A. W. Kirvan, and was re-elected in 1932, 1936, 1941, and 1945.
+In 1927 he was elected to the Manitoba Legislature for Fairford, beating A. W. Kirvan, and was re-elected or acclaimed in 1932, 1936, 1941, and 1945.
 He served as Provincial Treasurer (September 1936 to November 1948) and Minister of Telephones and Minister of the Power Commission (1941).
 Concerned with the need for new financial arrangements for the province with the federal government, he advocated a federal Royal Commission to resolve the constitutional and financial impasse.
 In 1941 he added the telephone ministry and the Manitoba Power Commission to his portfolios.

 When John Bracken entered federal politics in 1943, Garson succeeded him as Premier.
 Garson remained as Provincial Treasurer and also became Minister for Dominion-Provincial Relations (January 1943 to November 1948).
 He ran a budget surplus, while concentrating on rural highway construction and rural electrification.
 He jumped to federal politics in December 1948 when he was elected in a by-election for the federal constituency of Marquette, becoming Minister of Justice and Attorney General (November 1948 to June 1957).
 Re-elected at the 1949 and 1953 general elections, he was defeated in the 1957 election, and stepped down from politics to practise law until retirement in 1965.